Looking for some fantastic Basecamp alternatives?

 No one’s here to malign it or the work the team behind it does.

-Basecamp was also designed with the old-school waterfall system in mind and is hardly ideal for agile project management.
+Basecamp was also designed with the old-school waterfall system in mind and is hardly ideal for Agile project management.

-Even Asana took the time to add an agile board view to their inventory.
+Even Asana took the time to add an Agile board view to their inventory.